 What are your future goals and aspirations in golf and life?

 My aspirations for the future in golf are to first get in the Warwickshire County squad, then play for England, followed by turning Pro and going on tour.
-My ultimate goal is to win the Masters in 2026.
+My ultimate goal is to win the Masters.
 This would make me the first winner of the Masters with disabilities.

 On my journey I am trying to inspire other golfers with disabilities, along with non-golfers who are just looking for light at the end of the tunnel with their issues.
 I want to assure them that they are not the only ones struggling and it can be really tough sometimes but you have to say to yourself: I have a dream and to get there I must achieve these short term goals.
 Alternatively you could just sit down and say: I can't do this.
 If you do that you will never be able to get anywhere.
 You have to work towards a dream and prove to the world that you can achieve, even with all these extra challenges.